greysuyen/simple-portfolio/README.md

 # Simple Portfolio

-A simple and clean portfolio website built with Django for showcasing projects, skills, and contact information.
+A simple and clean portfolio website built with Django for showcasing projects, skills, and information.

 ## Site features